Shattered Vows: Getting Beyond Betrayal

 Q: Is it hard to get over an affair without a therapist?

-Dr. G: It’s hard to do with a therapist.
+Dr Glass: It’s hard to do with a therapist.
 People can get over it, but I don’t know that they resolve the issues.
 Usually the unfaithful person wants to let it rest at “Hi hon, I’m back.
 Let’s get on with our lives.
 Why do we have to keep going back over the past?”
 The betrayed person wants to know the story with all the gory details.
-They may begin to feel they’re wrong to keep asking, and so may suppress their need to know because their partner doesn’t want to talk about it.
+They may begin to feel they’re wrong to keep asking.
+So many suppress their need to know because their partner doesn’t want to talk about it.
 They may stay together, but they really don’t learn anything and they don’t heal.

 Q. Can it ever be the same as it was before the affair?

-Dr.G: The affair creates a loss of innocence and some scar tissue.
+Dr Glass: The affair creates a loss of innocence and some scar tissue.
 I tell couples things will never be the same.
 But the relationship may be stronger than it was before.
-If you break something and glue it back together with Super-Glue, it could be stronger than before—although you can see the cracks when you look closely.
+If you break something and glue it back together with Super-Glue, it could be stronger than before.
+But you can see the cracks when you look closely.

 Q: How do you rebuild trust?

-Dr. G: Through honesty.
+Dr Glass: You do this through honesty.
 First I have to build safety.
-It comes about by stopping all contact with the affair partner and sharing your whereabouts, by being willing to answer the questions from your partner, by handing over the beeper, even by creating a fund to hire a detective from time to time to check up at random.
+It comes about by stopping all contact with the affair partner and sharing your whereabouts.
+You must be willing to answer the questions from your partner, and handing over info on your cell phone.

-[Marriage Missions Editors Note: To read an article that answers the question, "What do you do when your unfaithful spouse won’t answer your questions?" written by author Anne Bercht, please click HERE]
+You can read another article that answers the question.
+It’s titled, “What do you do when your unfaithful spouse won’t answer your questions?”
+It’s written by author Anne Bercht.
+To do so, please go to Beyondaffairs.com.

 Q: Eventually the questioning and revealing assume a more normal level in the relationship?